Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Experiment and Analysis

+To validate the proposed SMSfP method on real-world scenes, we construct a polarized imaging testbed, as shown in Fig.~\ref{fig8}.
+The real-world dataset consists of four miniature models captured at four polarization angles with $1920\times1200$ resolution.
+The system captures images at four distinct polarization angles ($0^\circ$, $45^\circ$, $90^\circ$, and $135^\circ$) by manually rotating a linear polarizer.
+The testbed is composed of four main components: a light source (Daheng Optics GCI-060411), a detector (Daheng Imaging MER2-231-41U3C), a linear polarizer (Daheng Optics GCL-050003), and a target object.
+All components are aligned along the optical axis and mounted on a stable optical breadboard.
+The system is calibrated with proper focusing and white balance to ensure image sharpness, colour accuracy, and system stability for consistent measurements.
+The parameter settings used in the following real-world experiments are consistent with those described in Section~5.1.

-Figure 9 shows the figures of the three test objects (from left to right: goose, squirrel and cactus) used in the real-world experiments.
-Figure 10 presents the real-world validation results across three test objects.
+Figure~\ref{fig9} shows the figures of the four test objects (from left to right: goose, bear, squirrel and cactus) used in the real-world experiments.
+Figure~\ref{fig10} presents the real-world validation results across four test objects.
 Our method consistently outperforms baselines, producing coherent surface reconstructions with preserved rich details.
-While the baseline methods exhibit artifacts and discontinuities, particularly in the regions with significant variations of surface curvature, our algorithm maintains smooth surface continuity and comprehensive coverage.
+While the baseline methods exhibit artefacts and discontinuities, particularly in the regions with significant variations of surface curvature, our algorithm maintains smooth surface continuity and comprehensive coverage.
 The zoomed insets highlight these improvements, which demonstrate the enhanced robustness to the real-world imaging conditions and superior reconstruction fidelity compared to the traditional methods.

 \FloatBarrier